Risk Management

 Examination of agreements |

 Not only comprehensive training, but also internal and external legal reviews of contract issues and evaluation of contracts in prioritized areas.
-In 2022, AI-based tools began to be used to review and assess risks in agreements. |
+AI-based tools are used to review and assess risks in agreements in certain industrial segments. |

 Negative environmental impact |

-Environmental risks are identified in conjunction with all new construction and all acquisitions, with a focus on chemicals management, rainwater and the risk of floods.
+Review of the sites’ local environment and focus on hazardous materials and chemicals | Environmental risks are identified in conjunction with all new construction and all acquisitions, with a focus on chemicals management, emissions to air, rainwater and the risk of floods.
 Sites that are susceptible to risk are routinely monitored.
-The Global Chemical Task Force leads the work to phase out and replace substances that are considered harmful and actively monitors developments in materials and chemicals legislation, refer to page 38.
-In addition, there is ISO 14001 multi-site certification, which results in increased standardized analysis and control. |
+The Global Chemical Task Force leads the work to phase out and replace substances that are considered harmful and actively monitors developments in materials and chemicals legislation.
+In addition, environmental management systems and ISO 14001 certification are used to achieve greater standardization of analysis and control. |

-External and internal analyses of the Group’s operations are carried out with regard to the most critical sites.
+Risk of injury at sites | Protection of critical sites | External and internal analyses of the Group’s operations are carried out with regard to the most critical sites.
 Also a more in-depth mapping of natural disaster risks is made, with a particular focus on flooding and wind effects, including such risks that are related to climate change.
+During the year, a new control program was launched based on systematic self-assessment, how units comply with the Group’s guidelines for property and business interruption risks, and follow-up with internal and external audits.
 There are guidelines for new construction and upgrades of risk-classified sites.
 The number of such sites upgraded to Highly Protected Risk (HPR) has increased over the past few years.
 One aim is to improve the lowest performing and most critical sites. |

-Minimize disruptions | IT infrastructure service levels are in focus, as is the implementation of Group-wide upgrades in a structured manner.
+Disruptions to critical IT systems | Minimize disruptions | IT infrastructure service levels and security are in focus, as is the implementation of Group-wide upgrades in a structured and secure manner.
+During the year, safety work was intensified in a number of areas.
+With regard to the user interface, security has been enhanced via multi factor authentication (MFA), and also in terms of more general systematic monitoring of internet traffic.
 Ensuring compliance with legal requirements in the countries in which the Group operates is an important part, as is information security within and among the systems. |

 Risks | Focus | Management and main activities |